 Our surgeons conduct minimally invasive surgical procedures with remarkable speed and accuracy, using advanced three-dimensional imaging techniques.
-This minimally-invasive technique resulting in improved patient outcomes, reducing the average length of hospital stay by 27 percent and the rate of complication by nearly 50 percent when compared to conventional procedures.
+This minimally-invasive technique resulting in improved patient outcomes, reducing the average length of their hospital stay and complication rates when compared to conventional procedures.2

 Minimally invasive spine surgery can address a number of spinal issues including Spinal Fusion and Decompression surgery.